Missouri THC Overview

 Cannabis products containing more than 0.3% THC are considered high in Missouri.
 Low THC products contain no more than 0.3% of the compound.
 Medical marijuana cardholders in Missouri are authorized to purchase cannabis products with a THC content above 0.3%.

 It is a Class B misdemeanor to be found driving under the influence of cannabis in Missouri.
-The misdemeanor charge is levelled against individuals caught in possession of 10 grams or less of cannabis.
+The misdemeanor charge is leveled against individuals caught in possession of 10 grams or less of cannabis.
 Drivers caught in possession of cannabis while driving face the revocation of their Missouri driver's license.
 First-time offenders face a jail term of up to six months.
 A $500 fine may also be levied against first-time offenders.
 Drivers suspected of operating their vehicles under the influence of cannabis undergo an on-the-spot drug impairment assessment.

 Will THC Show Up on a Drug Test?